NASA: Nuclear in-space power and propulsion (ongoing)

+Other initiatives Socioeconomic Data and Applications Center (SEDAC), founded in 1994, "focuses on archiving and distributing data related to human interactions in the environment.
+SEDAC synthesizes Earth science and socioeconomic data and information" in Palisades, NY, with partner Center for Integrated Earth System Information, Columbia University.
+SEDAC has extensive geospatial data holdings.Free Space Optics.
+NASA contracted a third party to study the probability of using Free Space Optics (FSO) to communicate with Optical (laser) Stations on the Ground (OGS) called laser-com RF networks for satellite communications.Water Extraction from Lunar Soil.
+On July 29, 2020, NASA requested American universities to propose new technologies for extracting water from the lunar soil and developing power systems.
+The idea will help the space agency conduct sustainable exploration of the Moon.

+In 2024, NASA was tasked by the US Government to create a Time standard for the Moon.
+The standard is to be called Coordinated Lunar Time and is expected to be finalized in 2026.

 Human Spaceflight Research (2005–present)

 NASA's Human Research Program (HRP) is designed to study the effects of space on human health and also to provide countermeasures and technologies for human space exploration.
 The medical effects of space exploration are reasonably limited in low Earth orbit or in travel to the Moon.
-Travel to Mars, however, is significantly longer and deeper into space and significant medical issues can result.
-This includes bone loss, radiation exposure, vision changes, circadian rhythm disturbances, heart remodeling, and immune alterations.
+Travel to Mars is significantly longer and deeper into space, significant medical issues can result.
+These include bone density loss, radiation exposure, vision changes, circadian rhythm disturbances, heart remodeling, and immune alterations.
 In order to study and diagnose these ill-effects, HRP has been tasked with identifying or developing small portable instrumentation with low mass, volume, and power to monitor the health of astronauts.
 To achieve this aim, on May 13, 2022, NASA and SpaceX Crew-4 astronauts successfully tested its rHEALTH ONE universal biomedical analyzer for its ability to identify and analyzer biomarkers, cells, microorganisms, and proteins in a spaceflight environment.

 Planetary Defense (2016–present)

 NASA established the Planetary Defense Coordination Office (PDCO) in 2016 to catalog and track potentially hazardous near-Earth objects (NEO), such as asteroids and comets and develop potential responses and defenses against these threats.
 The PDCO is chartered to provide timely and accurate information to the government and the public on close approaches by Potentially hazardous objects (PHOs) and any potential for impact.
-The office functions within the Science Mission Directorate Planetary Science division.
+The office functions within the Science Mission Directorate Planetary Science Division.

 The PDCO augmented prior cooperative actions between the United States, the European Union, and other nations which had been scanning the sky for NEOs since 1998 in an effort called Spaceguard.